What Is The Holmes And Rahe Stress Scale?

 The history of the scale

 This scale was created by psychiatrists Thomas Holmes and Richard Rahe in 1967 to examine the correlation between stressful events and illness.
-To do this, they had over 5,000 patients rank each of the 43 events based on a relative score, giving each one a different weight according to its impact.
+To do this, they had over 5,000 patients rank 43 events based on a relative score, giving each one a different weight according to its impact.
 They then examined the medical records of these individuals to help them properly quantify the impact of the listed events.
-They posited that a higher total score correlated with a greater likelihood of a person experiencing illness.
+They posited that a higher total score would correlate with a greater likelihood of a person experiencing illness.
 Their theory and findings were published as the Social Readjustment Rating Scale.

 In the following years, various studies were conducted to test the scale.
 For example, in 1970, one study involving American sailors assessed how many stressful life events they had experienced within the last six months.
 The total scores experienced by each participant were recorded, and their health was tracked over the next six months.
-Findings suggest that the sailors' life change units correlated with their illness scores, though the study notes that life events are not the sole predictors of the onset of an illness.
+Findings suggested that the sailors' life change units correlated with their illness scores, though the study noted that life events are not the sole predictors of the onset of an illness.
+For example, other aspects of an individual’s life, such as their general living conditions, can impact their health.

 Other subsequent studies suggested potential limitations of the SRRS, such as the possibility of cultural factors impacting one's reaction to certain life events.
 Nevertheless, it’s been noted that results seem to be largely consistent despite cultural differences.